lukexyz/Language-Models/README.md

 <br/>

 ## Synthetic Text Generation
-After `stage 2` of the process is complete, the `AWD-LSTM` RNN language model how now be used for synthetic text generation.
-The original RNN model was trained to predict the next word in the `WikiText103` dataset, and we have fine-tuned this with our yelp corpus to predict the next word in a restaurant review.
+After stage 2 of the process is complete, the `AWD-LSTM` RNN language model how now be used for synthetic text generation.
+The original RNN model was trained to predict the next word in the `WikiText103` dataset, we have fine-tuned this with our yelp corpus to predict the next word in a restaurant review.

 ```python
 learn.predict("I really loved the restaurant, the food was")